lidofinance/lido-dao/docs/oracle-operator-manual.md

 Upon every update submitted by the `LidoOracle` contract, the system recalculates the total StETH token balance.
 If the overall staking rewards are bigger than the slashing penalties, the system registers profit, and fee is taken from the profit and distributed between the insurance fund, the treasury, and node operators.

 To protect StETH token price from attacks with borrowed money or flash loans `StableSwapOracle` keeps valid StETH stats from Curve Pool (ETH balance, StETH Balance and StETHPrice) onchain.
-To support this stats in actual state daemon reports necessary data to oracle when price difference between current StETH pool price and last reported price crosses specific threshold.
-Threshold chosen so that to prevent unnecessary transactions sending. `StableSwapOracle` guaranteed the validity of sent data with  cryptographic proofs.
+To keep this stats in actual state daemon reports required data to oracle when price difference between current StETH pool price and last reported price exceeds threshold limit.
+Threshold limit is set to prevent sending unnecessary transactions. `StableSwapOracle` validates all of the recorded data using cryptographic proofs.

 ## Prerequisites